Azasakhe/Netflix/Expert-settings.md

 In some cases the use of this plugin by many add-ons could cause timeout problems, so you can activate the _IPC over HTTP_ to exclude _IPC over AddonSignals_.

 ### Manual ESN
-Allows you to specify the use of an ESN of your certified device.
+Allows you to specify the use of an ESN of your certified device, by excluding the automatically generated ESN.

 To be inserted only and exclusively in case of problems.